 To playback a recording, first turn off emulation for the engine.
 Playback can only be configured while emulation is off.
-Click the "+" on the left side margin next to Path, then click the playback button at the top of the path management screen.
+Then click on the Path to open the Path Configuration window.
+Click the Playback button on the top button bar to configure recording playback.